tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 Some nodes are online all the time, constantly downloading new transactions.
 Others sync up to the system when they log on and update their records to include those newly added.

+For more information on nodes, take a look at [this article](https://medium.com/coinmonks/blockchain-what-is-a-node-or-masternode-and-what-does-it-do-4d9a4200938f).

 </details>

 <details><summary>What is the difference between a node and miner?</summary>

 Both miners and nodes are computers, and a computer can be both - however they perform different functions.
 A node is a computer that stores a copy of the blockchain.
 A miner is a computer that works to solve the puzzle that will allow the a block of transactions to be validated and added to the network of nodes.

+To learn about mining, click [this link](https://www.bitcoinmining.com/).

+To learn more about nodes, click [this link](https://medium.com/coinmonks/blockchain-what-is-a-node-or-masternode-and-what-does-it-do-4d9a4200938f).

 </details>